A Mobile Data-Driven Hierarchical Deep Reinforcement Learning Approach for Real-time Demand-Responsive Railway Rescheduling and Station Overcrowding Mitigation: Introduction

-During a disruption, the number of passengers entering a railway station steadily increases with time, resulting in congestion as trains face delays.
-This escalating passenger density poses a significant challenge, as passengers find themselves someway trapped once they enter the station.
-In-station overcrowding is associated with various secondary risks, including pedestrian panic \cite{Wang2015ModelingAS}, stampede accidents \cite{Zhang2020RailwaySR}, and the spreading of diseases \cite{Aghabayk2021EffectsOC}. \citeay{Liu2022AME} described the railway station overcrowding as a risk that is not immediately life-threatening.
-However, the severity of this risk tends to escalate as time passes, highlighting the importance of timely reactions to mitigate potential hazards.
-Nevertheless, a significant challenge in addressing in-station crowdedness during disruptions arises from the limited availability of real-time data on in-station passenger dynamics.
-This lack of real-world records makes it difficult to monitor and quantify the level of crowdedness within stations, thereby impeding the ability to take proactive and data-driven actions to mitigate potential risks.
+During a disruption, the number of passengers entering a railway station steadily increases with time, resulting in congestion as trains are delayed.
+This escalating passenger density poses a significant challenge, as passengers might find themselves somehow trapped within the station once they entered.
+In-station overcrowding is associated with various secondary risks, including pedestrian panic \citep{Wang2015ModelingAS}, stampede accidents \citep{Zhang2020RailwaySR}, and the spreading of diseases \citep{Aghabayk2021EffectsOC}.
+Although \cite{Liu2022AME} described railway station overcrowding as a risk that is not immediately life-threatening, the severity of this risk tends to escalate with time, highlighting the importance of timely reactions to mitigate potential hazards.
+A significant challenge in addressing in-station crowdedness during disruptions arises from the limited availability of real-time data on in-station passenger dynamics.
+This lack of real-world records makes it difficult to monitor and quantify the level of crowdedness within stations, thereby impeding the ability to take proactive actions to mitigate potential risks with a data-driven approach.

-Several data-driven approaches have been studied to estimate the real-time passenger demand of a station.
-For instance, in the urban rail system, passengers' arrival, leaving and transfer processes during a disruption can be inferred from smart card data \cite{Yin2019HybridDA,MO2022102628,LI202330}.
-However, in the intercity railway system, though the seat reservation system provides the upper bound of a train demand at a station, passengers' entering and exiting times are often not recorded, making it difficult to estimate the number of real-time in-station passengers through a ticketing system.
-With the emergence of mobile data (MD), it has been possible to capture anonymous human mobility in real time in a grid network.
-The use of MD has facilitated the implementation of demand-responsive services in various public transit systems \cite{RN129,RN116,RN119}.
-Therefore, this paper attempts to analyse the MD of a railway station area to infer real-time in-station demand by monitoring passengers' entry, waiting, and exit behaviours, thereby improving the demand-responsive rescheduling in a real-time manner.
+Several data-driven approaches have been studied to estimate the real-time in-station passenger demand.
+For instance, in an urban rail system, passengers' arrival, leaving and transfer processes during a disruption can be inferred from smart card data \citep{Yin2019HybridDA,MO2022102628,LI202330}.
+However, in the intercity railway system, though the seat reservation system provides the upper bound of a train demand at a station, passengers' entering and exiting times are often not recorded.
+With the emergence of mobile data (MD), it has been possible to capture anonymous passenger movement in real time in a grid network.
+The use of MD has facilitated the implementation of demand-responsive services in various public transit systems \citep{RN129,RN116,RN119}.
+Therefore, this paper attempts to analyse the MD of a railway station area to infer real-time in-station demand by monitoring passengers' entry, waiting, and exit movements, enabling more efficient real-time rescheduling in a demand-responsive manner.